abhishekky665/Wine_Quality_Prediction/README.md

-# 🐦 Twitter Data Analysis – OASIS Infobyte Internship (Task-4)
+# 🍷 Wine Quality Prediction – OASIS Infobyte Internship (Task-4)

 ## 🔍 Project Overview
 This is my **Task-4 Project** under the **OASIS Infobyte Data Science Internship**.
-In this project, I analyzed **Twitter data**, performed sentiment analysis, and visualized user tweet patterns to extract meaningful insights.
+The goal of this project is to build a **machine learning model** that predicts the quality of wine based on various chemical properties.

+I explored the dataset, performed feature analysis, visualized trends, and implemented multiple classification algorithms to evaluate performance.

 ---